You are viewing the RapidMiner Server documentation for version 9.7 - Check here for latest version

 Enter a process name in the resulting dialog and click OK.

 Store data remotely

-To store a data in the Server repository, run the process.
-From the Results perspective, right-click on the results tab and select Store ExampleSet in Repository:
+To store data in the remote Repository, run the process.
+From the Results perspective, right-click the results tab and select Store ExampleSet in Repository:

 Store models remotely

-To store a a model or decision tree in the Server repository, run the process.
-From the Results perspective, right-click on the model tab and select Store Tree in Repository:
+To store a a model or decision tree in the remote Repository, run the process.
+From the Results perspective, right-click the model tab and select Store Tree in Repository: